ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-input-for-surface-dataset-generation.rst

 The bash shell script ``$CTSMROOT/tools/mkmapgrids/mkmapdata.sh`` uses **ESMF_RegridWeightGen** to create a list of maps from the raw datasets that are input to **mksurfdata_map**.
 Each dataset that has a different grid, or land-mask needs a different mapping file for it, but many different raw datasets share the same grid/land-mask as other files.
-Hence, there doesn't need to be a different mapping file for EACH raw dataset -- just for each DIFFERENT raw dataset.
+Hence, there doesn't need to be a different mapping file for EACH raw dataset -- just for each raw dataset that has a DIFFERENT grid or land-mask..
 See `Figure 2-3 <CLM-URL>`_ for a visual representation of how this works.
 The bash script figures out which mapping files it needs to create and then runs **ESMF_RegridWeightGen** for each one.
-You can then either enter the datasets into the XML database (see `Chapter 3 <CLM-URL>`_ or leave the files in place, and use the "-res usrspec -usr_gname -usr_gdate" options to **mksurfdata_map** (see `the Section called Running mksurfdata.pl <CLM-URL>`_ below).
+You can then either enter the datasets into the XML database (see `Chapter 3 <CLM-URL>`_ or leave the files in place, and use the "-res usrspec -usr_gname -usr_gdate" options to **mksurfdata_map** (see `the Section called Running mksurfdata.pl <CLM-URL>`_ below). mkmapdata.sh has a help option with the following
-Use the "-phys" option to specify if you are creating mapping files for clm4_0 or |version| (the list of raw datafiles is somewhat different between the two). mkmapdata.sh has a help option with the following
 ::